berksudan/Loan-Data-Report-with-AWS/README.md

 	-  Wait until cluster is created.
 	-  Head to: https://s3.console.aws.amazon.com/s3/buckets/loan-data-bucket-aws/?region=us-east-1
 	-  You will see directories ``report_one/`` and ``report_two/``.

+## Dataset
+Dataset URL already defined in ``DATA_URL`` property in file ``<PROJECT_FOLDER>/modules/AWS-Kinesis-Firehose-Client/properties.json``.
+If this dataset URL is absent, you can find the dataset [here](https://www.lendingclub.com/info/download-data.action), the zip archive contains raw data in csv format and an excel dictionary file explaining fields of data.

 ## References
 - http://constructedtruth.com/2020/03/07/sending-data-to-kinesis-firehose-using-python/